HarshithK13/HarshithK13/README.md

 <img align="right" alt="Coding" width="400" src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExYWVjNzkxZmY1NTZhYWYxNTdjNTkyOTFlYjU5MTU1ZTdkODYwMDdiNCZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/qgQUggAC3Pfv687qPC/giphy.gif">

 - 🔭 I’m currently pursuing my Masters degree at the University of Michigan - Dearborn in the field of Artificial Intelligence with a specialization in Machine Learning.

-I am working on **DL-Based Diagnosis of Thyroid Tumours using Secondary Harmonic Image Analysis** under Dr.Angshuman Paul.
+- 💪 I'm working on **DL-Based Diagnosis of Thyroid Tumours using Secondary Harmonic Image Analysis** under Dr.Angshuman Paul.

 - 🌱 I’m currently trying to gain as much knowledge as possible in **Machine Learning** and have recently started to engage myself in learning and solving **DSA problems** on a regular basis.